 - Harmony Scripting is the main scripting interface.
 Among many possible uses, Harmony scripts can automate workflows and functionalities in Harmony, create dialogs and perform batch operations on a scene. - The Extended Scripting Interface is a suite of modules for power users.
-It includes modules for editing drawings, for creating tools and toolbars and for executing Python scripts. - Control Center Scripting allows you to create scripts that can be launched in a command line interface via the Control Center application.
-They can be used to perform batch operations on the different elements of a Harmony Server database. - Python Interface is an interface displaying a Python representation of Harmony GUI and its current project.
+It includes modules for editing drawings, for creating tools and toolbars and for executing Python scripts. - The Script Node is a special node which can take input from image or peg nodes, process its information in a custom-made script and output the processed peg or image information in the desired way.
+It allows you to create nodes that have custom behaviours.
+For example, the Maya Render Batch node is actually a Script Node configured to render your scene through an external rendering engine. - Control Center Scripting allows you to create scripts that can be launched in a command line interface via the Control Center application.
+They can be used to perform batch operations on the different elements of a Harmony Server database. - Python Interface is an interface displaying a Python representation of HarmonyGUI and its current project.
 This interface can be used to create custom tools and automation tasks using Python.